 Unlike the other cannabinoids, CBD is considered a major phytocannabinoid, as a result, it accounts for roughly 40% of the entire extract of this plant.
 From past studies, CBD doesn’t show any intoxicating effects and actually has shown many health benefits.
 More and more people are preferring CBD over its infamous sister cannabinoid “THC” because CBD does not cause a “high” and has even shown the potential to counteract THC’s psychoactivity.

-The fact that CBD is not psychoactive appeals to patients, parents, family members, and medical professionals alike.
+The fact that CBD is not intoxicating appeals to patients, parents, family members, and medical professionals alike.
 The world is realizing the need for an organic, all natural cure as chemical treatments.
 Big pharma is becoming less and less popular.

 Hemp based CBD oil is very different than traditional medical marijuana.